oapicf/pinterest-sdk/clients/markdown/generated/Apis/ResourcesApi.md

 # **deliveryMetrics/get**
 > DeliveryMetricsResponse deliveryMetrics/get(report\_type)

-Get available delivery metrics&#39; definitions
+Get available metrics&#39; definitions

-    Get the definitions for the delivery metrics available for synchronous or asynchronous reports.
+    Get the definitions for ads and organic metrics available across both synchronous and asynchronous report endpoints.
+The &#x60;display_name&#x60; attribute will match how the metric is named in our native tools like Ads Manager.
+See &lt;a href&#x3D;&#39;/docs/content/analytics/&#39;&gt;Organic Analytics&lt;/a&gt; and &lt;a href&#x3D;&#39;/docs/ads/ad-analytics-reporting/&#39;&gt;Ads Analytics&lt;/a&gt; for more information.

 ### Parameters